 This course provides a comprehensive overview of the U.S. health system with a global viewpoint of its comparison to international healthcare systems.
 The healthcare environment is examined including healthcare service providers, suppliers, consumers, regulators, and payers.
 Organizational development, structure, and administration, along with planning and managing in Health Service Organizations are analyzed.
 Healthcare economics addresses key issues and fundamental concepts of applied economics.
 Healthcare marketing focuses on the essentials of marketing management and understanding the needs of the customer.
-The role of financial management healthcare sources of policy and law are analyzed as they impact HSO.
+The role of financial management healthcare service organizations is explored.
+The impact of federal, state and other sources of policy and law are analyzed as they impact HSO.
 Related concepts theories, and current issues to HSO, economics, and professional nursing are examined in light of their implications for nursing administration, practice and the profession.